About agreement making

 Once the employer and employees have finished negotiating the agreement, a vote must be conducted.
 All the employees who will be covered by the agreement can vote for it.

-The vote cannot be held until at least 21 days after the last notice of employee representational rights is provided to employees.
+An employer cannot request that their employees vote for an agreement until at least 21 days after the last notice of employee representational rights is provided to employees.

 There is no prescribed method for voting.
 An employer can ask their employees to vote by ballot, electronically or by other means.